Fairgreen International School, The Sustainable City, Dubailand – The Review

 To some degree this is a simple case of plus ça change, plus c’est la même chose.

-The difference, however, with both Arbor and Fairgreen International School from their historic counterparts in the UK and US is the absolute focus on sustainability – and the hard science behind it.
+The difference, however, from Fairgreen’s historic counterparts in the UK and US, is the absolute focus on contemporary sustainability – and the hard science behind it.
 Ahead of its students lies a rapidly growing sustainability economy and the now widespread integration of sustainability metrics in global business.

 Where once sustainability was driven by reputation management, today global companies integrate sustainability as a primary means to reduce costs and increase efficiency.
 There is huge demand for experts in these and related sectors.
-Students immersed in an understanding of sustainability across all its aspects – the offer here from both Arbor and Fairgreen, it is argued, will open doors to future employment and skills simply not available to students at traditional schools in the UAE which are simply being left behind by the march off progress.
+Students immersed in an understanding of sustainability across all its aspects, it is argued, will find open doors to future employment and skills simply not available to students at traditional schools in the UAE which are simply being left behind by the march of progress.

-If there is one key message from both schools it is that an education rooted in sustainability is about the hard dynamics of skills for the 21st century – as well as the noble and necessary ambitions of guiding our economies to a better world for all.
+If there is one key message here it is that an education rooted in sustainability is about the hard dynamics of skills for the 21st century – as well as the noble and necessary ambitions of guiding our economies to a better world for all.

 So what is on offer at the Fairgreen International School?